finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
-    String scope = "scope_example"; // String | The scope
+    String scope = "scope_example"; // String | The scope of the portfolios.
-    String effectiveAt = "effectiveAt_example"; // String | Optional.
-The effective date of the data OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The AsAt date of the data List<String> sortBy = Arrays.asList(); // List<String> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
-When paginating, limit the number of returned results to this many.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to list the portfolios.
+Defaults to the current LUSID              system datetime if not specified.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolios.
+Defaults to return the latest version              of each portfolio if not specified.
-    String filter = "filter_example"; // String | Optional.
-Expression to filter the result set List<String> portfolioPropertyKeys = Arrays.asList(); // List<String> | Optional.
-Keys of the properties to be decorated on to the portfolio
+    String filter = "filter_example"; // String | Expression to filter the result set.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
+    List<String> portfolioPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Portfolio\" domain to decorate onto each portfolio.
+These take the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\".
     try {
-      ResourceListOfPortfolio result = apiInstance.listPortfoliosForScope(scope, effectiveAt, asAt, sortBy, start, limit, filter, portfolioPropertyKeys);
+      ResourceListOfPortfolio result = apiInstance.listPortfoliosForScope(scope, effectiveAt, asAt, filter, portfolioPropertyKeys);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#listPortfoliosForScope");